 6. Tarts

-Tarts are a delicious way to treat your sweet tooth in Edinburgh.
-Similar to the city, tarts intertwine many tastes and different flavours too.
-Although tarts are French-inspired pastries, Edinburgh is a perfect place to have this delicious food as well.
-One reason is because tarts have gained a great reputation in Edinburgh as bakers have unofficially competed to raise the bar.
+Tarts are the perfect way to indulge your sweet tooth in Edinburgh.
+Similar to the city itself, tarts intertwine many influences and flavours.
+Although tarts are French-inspired pastries, Edinburgh is a perfect place to eat them because tarts have gained a great reputation as local bakers have competed unofficially to raise the bar.

-Certainly, there are several tasty spots you can buy this treat.
-However, I believe one of the best places to taste a tart is at Manna House Bakery and Patisserie.
-Manna House Bakery serves tempting tarts with many distinct flavors like baked egg custard or chocolate caramel and more.
+Head straight to Manna House Bakery and Patisserie for this one.
+They serve tempting tarts with many distinct flavors like baked egg custard, chocolate caramel, and more.
 However, if you want to try an Edinburgh classic, I recommend the lemon meringue tart.

 Where to get it: Manna House Bakery and Patisserie